cube2222/jql/README.md

 Moreover, I hope it's not the end of it!
 Hordes of JSON blobs still await and I hope **jql** will become your weapon of choice for dealing with them from now on! ⚔️

-Issues, comments, messages, reviews, benchmarks, you name it! - all are very appreciated! 😉
+Issues, ⭐️stars⭐️, comments, messages, reviews, benchmarks, you name it! - all are very appreciated! 😉

 # Benchmarks